yining043/cuopt/docs/cuopt/source/cuopt-server/examples/routing-examples.rst

 The following example showcases how to use the ``CuOptServiceSelfHostClient`` to solve a simple routing problem.

-The OpenAPI specification for the server is available in `open-api spec <../../open-api.html>`_.
-The example data is structured as per the OpenAPI specification for the server, please refer `OptimizeRoutingData <../../open-api.html#/default/postrequest_cuopt_request_post>`_ under schema section.
+The OpenAPI specification for the server is available in :doc:`open-api spec <../../open-api>`.
+The example data is structured as per the OpenAPI specification for the server, please refer :doc:`OptimizeRoutingData under "POST /cuopt/request" <../../open-api>` under schema section.

 Generic Example
 ---------------